adamatasi/DDoS_Script/README.md

 #NOTE: Test it in your environment/Network only.

-1- nstall pyfiglet module by typing the following command: sudo pip3 install pyfiglet
+1- install pyfiglet module by typing the following command: sudo pip3 install pyfiglet

 2- Open the file "DDoS.py" in a text editor